CanyonTurtle/dvhs-devteams/docs/mech.md

 - [Calculator 2 (pretty famous on VEX forums!)](http://www.dvhsrobotics.com/spacing-calculator.html)

 This example illustrates the monkeying around you have to do yourself to find the lengths precisely - but it CAN be done! the reward is perfect spacing, and no slop.

+### 2. Aligning made Easy

+There are several tricks you can use to easily 'line up' your build.
+'Lined up' builds use the following guidelines:
+- There is an integer amount of holes connecting sets of parallel C channels.
+If you can brace together your lift and your drive with C channels running 'across' the whole side, that is the best way!
+It is simple.
+- The important joints are exact: they are either tightened with locknuts exactly centered, or they are mounted with shoulder screws.
+This ensures the spacing is exactly what you think it is! exceptions to this rule are when it's impossible to have centered spacing (like wedging a c channel between 2 other ones).
+-Joints that pivot ALWAYS use bearings on both sides.
+This is the ONLY way to ensure a joint will be centered around the pivot point you want.
+Without bearings, you cannot center a screw.